 The most common presentation is as a persistent swelling of the breast due to fluid collecting around the implant

-It usually develops 3 to 14 years after the insertion of breast implants and most commonly around 7 to 8 years
+It usually develops 3 to 14 years after the insertion of breast implants.

 The risk of developing BIA-ALCL with textured or polyurethane implants depends upon the type of implant.

-For perspective, the risk of breast cancer is close to one in eight and the life risk of a woman living to 84 years of lymphoma is one in 50
+For perspective, the risk of breast cancer is close to one in eight and the life risk of a woman living to 84 years of developing lymphoma (not-implant related) is one in 50

 BIA-ALCL has developed patients having breast implants for cosmetic and reconstructive purposes